Saturn's Orbit and the

 Saturn's rings contribute a great deal to its brightness, and in fact, from the vantage point of the Earth, they are not always fully on view.
 About every 13 to 16 years, the rings are edgewise-on to the Earth's line-of-sight, when they are only seen as a thin line in telescopes - or sometimes not at all - and the planet appears much dimmer in the sky.

 Saturn takes a little under 29½ years to orbit the Sun and during this time we see the rings from different angles.
 They were last wide open in 2002-3, when Saturn's Southern hemisphere was tipped in our direction.
 The rings then began to close up, showing a narrower and narrower aspect, with Saturn becoming rather dimmer at each successive opposition.
 The rings appeared edge-on to the Earth in September 2009, when the Earth passed through the planet's ring plane (although Saturn appeared very close to the Sun at this particular time).
 The Northern face of the ring came into view during the latter part of 2009, as they slowly began to open up once more.
-The ring system will again be wide open to view in 2017, when Saturn's Northern hemisphere will be fully tipped in our direction.
+The ring system was again wide open to view in 2017, when Saturn's Northern hemisphere was fully tipped in our direction.
 Within any given apparition, the angle of Saturn's rings as seen from the Earth may vary by up to several degrees, depending upon the specific orbital geometry of the two planets.

 Animation showing the changing aspect of Saturn's rings at various opposition dates from 1993 to 2020, with additional orbital and observational details (click for full-size animation, 95 KB).
 The image is shown with Celestial North up (note that astronomical telescopes will normally show images inverted).
 Saturn images adapted from NASA JPL's Solar System Simulator ('SPACE')